 Helsingborg is not the biggest city or the most attractive at first.
 But when you live there and start settling in, you quickly identify how this city is connected.
 Going to Denmark was the easiest, without a doubt!
 Either with the train or with the ferry.
 You just sit and here you are, in less than 1 hour.
 1 hour is the time I need today to get to work (just to put this into perspective!).
 There you can actually be in another country!

 I loved how easy it was to go from a place to another.
 Especially when travelling, reaching Copenhagen airport was really easy and fast.
 Meeting other friends studying in Denmark was the easiest as going there was easier than going to Gothenburg or Stockholm for instance.
-And even with a tight schedule you can make the most of a visit in the Danish Capital city.
+And even with a tight schedule, you can make the most of a visit to the Danish Capital city.

 ⇒ I hope you enjoyed this article and you’ll get to know Sweden a little more through this.
 So tell me, do you live in a capital city?
 Or a smaller city?
 What do you prefer?